Home

 Due to the popularity of the automobile, however, demand for rail travel diminished and in 1957 the line ceased carry passengers, although freight continued to be transported along these lines until 1968.

 Formerly a great timber producing area, this town was well knownq for the manufacture of items from lumber, until the forests were depleted and the industry ground to a halt.
-Early in 20th century there was a Federal Fish hatchery here, however, by the mid 1900's that industry was also dying.

 Those who enjoy hiking and walking, will know of the Bruce Trail which runs along the Niagara Escarpment, through town on its way up the Bruce Peninsula to its end in Tobermory, Ontario.